Save-The-Net/SaveNetNeutralityBot/README.md

 ## OK-Let's-Wire-It-Up!

 Clone this repository and run `npm install`.

+Take your Consumer Key, Cosumer Secret, Access Token, and Access Token Secret and enter in the temp.twit.config file.
+Then rename that same you entered your keys into, to twit.config.
+If you're using a repo make sure it's still on the .gitignore file because you do not want to commit that info.

+Now in your terminal if you type `npm start` the bot should execute locally.
+Once we get setup with AWS you can launch this puppy!

 ## AWS-Setup